RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 and vectorisation optimisations are quite complex, so Nick had a quick look at the basics.
 The systems and environments (e.g. gcc version 8.1 for Skylake, 8.0 for POWER9) are not completely apples to apples so for now patterns are more important than the absolute results.
-All tests were run with --threads 1 to avoid SMT effects.
+All tests were run single threaded to avoid any SMT (simulatenous multi-threading) effects.

 Skylake is significantly faster than POWER9 on this test: Skylake: 9.20 fps POWER9 : 3.39 fps